You are using an outdated browser. Please upgrade your browser to improve your experience.

 Please see the over 30 references at the bottom of this article.

 Coconut oil, is it bad for you?
 Does it cause heart disease?
 High cholesterol?
 Heart attacks?
 If you have these concerns it’s probably because either you read an article online or in a newspaper or you heard a report on the radio or television.
 Or perhaps a friend or family member or even your doctor told you that coconut oil causes high cholesterol and heart disease.
-If I just described you, then I want you to know we feel your concern is valid, but the report which comes from the American Heart Association (AHA) is NOT valid!
+If I just described you, then I want you to know we feel your concern is valid, but the recent report which comes from the American Heart Association (AHA) is NOT valid!

 The AHA released a re-run of an old report advising against the use of coconut oil, indicting or accusing it as raising LDL or bad cholesterol, claiming it clogs your arteries and causes heart disease.
 They claim the problem is that coconut oil is almost 90% saturated fat, worse than butter at 63% and beef at 50%.
 The AHA recommends that you eat no more than 6% of saturated fat.
 However, what you’re not told is that in the same report the AHA states that “people who cut saturated fat out of their diet might not necessarily lower their heart disease risk.
-That’s because people tend to fill the void with sugar, white flour and empty calories”.
+That’s because people tend to fill the void with sugar, white flour and empty calories.”
 Lastly, they suggest that you replace your coconut oil with vegetable oil, like corn oil and canola oil.
-Not only is this advice extremely unhealthy it’s also unscientific.
+Not only is this advice extremely unhealthy, it’s also unscientific.

 Sponsors of the AHA include a slew of pharmaceutical companies, including Amarin, Amgen, AstraZeneca, Eli Lily, Esai, Glaxo-Smith Kline, Merck, Pfizer, Regeneron/Sanofi, and Takeda, along with lobby groups like Ag Canada, the Canola Oil Council, and others.
 Would the American Heart Association, an organization that’s supposed to know what’s best for your heart, bend to big money?
 Well, you know the AHA Heart Check Mark that approves your cereal and canned soup as “heart healthy?”
 Big food companies can buy that “certification” for $1500-7500 per product, if they pass very slack guide lines.
 Unfortunately, your health is being sold to BIG FOOD companies that are creating the need for BIG PHARMACEUTICALS!

 After decades of preaching low-fat, high-carb recommendations in the name of heart health, people are fatter and sicker than ever.
-Larger studies that do not support the AHA claims about low-fat diets.
-Even the data from the 1960’s that the AHA relies so heavily on doesn’t support their own conclusions.
-Scientists recently re-analyzed data from one of the studies and discovered that the original researchers left out a bunch of information from the original analysis. ]And new analysis of all the data showed something shocking…
+Larger studies do not support the AHA claims about low-fat diets.
+Even the data from the 1960’s that the AHA relies so heavily upon, doesn’t support their own conclusions.
+Scientists recently re-analyzed data from one of the studies and discovered that the original researchers left out a bunch of information from the original analysis.
+A new analysis of all the data showed something shocking…

 Every 30 point reduction in cholesterol came with a 22% increase in mortality.
 The very data used by the AHA in their marketing campaign actually shows that lowering cholesterol can kill you.
 Other recent research shows people who followed AHA guidelines to eat more vegetable polyunsaturated fats (PUFAs) and less saturated fat didn’t improve.
 PUFAs don’t protect you from coronary heart disease, cardiovascular disease, atherosclerosis, stroke, or mortality like the AHA claims.
 In fact, eating less saturated fat and more linoleic acid increased deaths from coronary heart disease, cardiovascular disease, and deaths from all causes.